biandratti/huginn-proxy/benches/README.md

 | Reverse proxy with fingerprinting | ~1,200-1,700 req/s | ~2,000-16,000 req/s |
 | Simple HTTP server | N/A | ~29,650 req/s |

-**Note**: Current benchmarks are running against a real proxy with TLS termination, which adds significant overhead compared to in-memory packet processing benchmarks.
+**Note**: These benchmarks were executed on a development laptop (not production hardware).
+They measure end-to-end performance of the full proxy stack (TLS handshake, HTTP parsing, fingerprint extraction, backend forwarding), which includes all real-world overhead.
 Results are averaged across multiple iterations and benchmark runs for reliability.
+Performance in production environments may vary significantly.